Free WhatsApp API Masterclass: A 60 Minute Crash Coursess Enroll Now

 WhatsApp vs TelegramTelegram does not use E2EE for all chats by default.
 WhatsApp does.

-For businesses, WhatsApp API offers the best balance of security + scalability + compliance.
+For businesses, the WhatsApp API offers the best balance of security, scalability, and compliance.

 WhatsApp Business API and Data Handling

-While end-to-end encryption secures messages in transit, businesses using the WhatsApp Business API must also understand how data is processed:
+While end-to-end encryption protects messages during delivery, businesses using the WhatsApp Business API must also understand how data is processed.

-• For example, e-commerce brands use Wati to securely manage order confirmations, cart recovery, and shipping updates without compromising customer trust.
+• For example, e-commerce brands rely on Wati to handle order updates, cart recovery, and shipping notifications while keeping customer data protected.

-• BSPs follow strict rules like ISO 27001 and GDPR.
+• BSPs follow strict standards such as ISO 27001 and GDPR.

-• They run audits, use access controls, and keep hosting secure.
+• They run audits, use access controls, and maintain strong hosting standards.

 With the WhatsApp Business API, encryption protects your messages in transit, and that’s why many brands rely on Wati, an official WhatsApp Business Solution Provider.